societyinforisk/bylaws/bylaws.md

 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by a quorum of the Board for the unexpired portion of the term.

+If the role of President becomes vacant, the Vice President will assume the role of President, vacating the Vice President role (to be filled).
+Any vacancy occurring in the Board may be filled by the affirmative vote of a majority of the remaining directors though less than a quorum of the Board, unless otherwise provided by law.
+If there is an equal number of affirmative and negative votes, then the ultimate determination shall be made by the then-sitting President.
+A director elected to fill a vacancy shall be elected for the unexpired term of their predecessor in office.
+Any directorship to be filled by reason of an increase in the number of directors may be filled by election by the Board for a term of office continuing only until the next election of directors by the directors.

 ## Election of Directors

 The members will elect directors at a meeting designated by the Board as the Society's annual meeting.
 Vacancies in the Board will be filled by the Board as stated in Section 3(p) below rather than by a vote of the members.